alexmckinnon/lighthouselabs/README.md

 ### Day 7

 Write a function called lightColumn() that takes in the letter of the column from the grid, and returns an array that is the contents of that grid column.

+### Day 8

+Upgrade the lightCell() method so that if an invalid cell is passed in, it returns false.